Enrolled Agent Exam Cost in 2026: What You'll Actually Pay

 - Annual budget: $0-500/year

-Related: How to Become an Enrolled Agent in 2026: The Complete Guide · Free vs Paid EA Exam Prep: Do You Really Need to Spend $2,000? · PTIN → AFSP → EA: The Credential Ladder Nobody Explains
+Related: How to Become an Enrolled Agent in 2026: The Complete Guide · EA Exam Textbooks: Which One to Buy · Free vs Paid EA Exam Prep: Do You Really Need to Spend $2,000? · PTIN → AFSP → EA: The Credential Ladder Nobody Explains